silevitas/videojs-schema/README.md

 `excludeTags` - array of tags to not include as keywords, e.g. `["youtubesync"]`

 `baseObject` - an option object of properties onto which to build the video specific metadata.
 For example this could be used to include a publisher object:

+`includeClips` - if `true`, includes a list of clips under a "hasPart" array, based on the CODE cue points within the video.
+Default is `false`.

 `includeEmbedUrl` - if `false`, no embed url is included.
 Inlcuding thisURL may be expected by search engines.
 Default is `true`.